TheGoldKay/typer/Issues.md

 In order to avoid problems with index I broke out of the loop in **keypressed** and **update** as soon as either a word was selected or a word was deleted.

+##### 8 - Words too close to the left side are not being selected

+In keypressed it was still being checked in the loop if the word was the current one selected, if it was (an empty one at this point), it just ignored it and continued looping, but it creates the problem that the word at index one is never selected, since the Word class sets the index self.i to standard value of 0, now by removing the check since it's no longer necessay due to changes in the logic of the game architecture it's now possible to select the words at the forefront.